grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/use-an-exposed-component.md

 sidebar_position: 30
 ---

 Exposed components are a way to share functionality between plugins.
+Use this feature when you want to share a react component with other app plugins, but you don't know or care where or under what circumstances it will be rendered.

 ## Using an exposed component